powsybl/powsybl-core/docs/grid_exchange_formats/psse/import.md

 The attributes of each section in the PowSyBl shunt compensator non-linear model are defined as:
 - **Section G** Positive sequence shunt (charging) conductance of this section.
 Always `0.0`.
 - **Section B** Positive sequence shunt (charging) susceptance of this section.
-It is defined as `B` / (`vnom` *`vnom`), where `B` is the reactive component of shunt admittance to ground, entered in MVAR at one per unit voltage assigned to this section and `vnom` is the nominal voltage of the corresponding voltage level.
+It is defined as `B` / (`vnom` *`vnom`), where `B` is the reactive component of shunt admittance to ground, entered in MVAR at one per-unit voltage assigned to this section and `vnom` is the nominal voltage of the corresponding voltage level.

 When the adjustment method `ADJM` is `0`, the behaviour of the switched shunt can be mapped directly to the shunt compensator non-linear model with sections based on the switched shunt blocks/steps and its order in the PSS@E input record.
 A section is assigned to each step of the reactor and capacitor shunt blocks by accumulating the admittance of the corresponding steps that are in-service.
 Only the in-service switched shunt blocks are considered (field `SI` in version 35 of the _Switched Shunt Data_ record, always in-service in version 33).
 A section with 0.0 susceptance is added between sections assigned to reactor and capacitor blocks.